 Planning for the future

-71% of customers are willing to switch retailers because of a bad online experience.
+32% of customers are willing to stop buying from a company because of one bad online experience.
 Far from looking for brands to be loyal to, the average consumer is extremely unforgiving.
 Even if traffic is converting now, there’s no guarantee that these conversions will lead to future sales.
 A disappointing sales experience can stop the cumulative growth of repeat customers.

 Customer retention is a vital KPI.
 Compared with new visitors, repeat customers have a higher conversion rate (4.5% vs. 2.4%) and a lower bounce rate (24.4% vs. 34.8%).